 As a fledgling author, I’m still trying to find my feet and figure out what works for me.
 There’s a lot to take in.
-Luckily, I found some writing theory classes a while back that have been a great help.
 Over the past month, I’ve predominantly focused on worldbuilding, outlining and research.
 Worldbuilding, because it has allowed me create and imagine the world my stories will be set in.
 Outlining, because I’m a perfectionist at heart and can’t see how to take on a project of this magnitude without a really detailed plan.
 Research, because my story, despite having fantasy elements, will be set in a real place and historical period of time and I want it to feel authentic.

-Those of you that read my last post, will know my son and I left on a trip to Rogaland here in Norway last Thursday.
+Last week though, I took a break from the worldbuilding rabbit hole and took a trip with my son to Rogaland here in Norway.
 Our goal was to visit different locations and museums in the area and soak up as much “Vikingness” as we could in the process!
 And boy did we ever!

 Aside from these two historical sites, we visited two open air reconstructions of viking farms – complete with guides and actors that were more than willing to share their knowledge and stories of life during the viking age.
 We also went to the Stavanger Archeological Museum to see artefacts from the viking period that have been found in Rogaland.
 Many of these items were incredibly well preserved and provide a picture of the vikings beyond that of mere marauders and murderous heathens.